 Social Media has been popular for many years and the numbers say so too.
 A recent survey by a US Online Marketing Company found that of 357 respondees, 52% of them said they are currently seeing a positive Return On Investment from Social Media Marketing, while another 65% said Social Media will become even more important over the course of the next five years.

-One of the best ways to generate more interest in your Ecommerce Store is to utilise multiple Social Channels, where you can share your products and advertise sales, promotions and events.
-Ecommerce Stores in the fashion, health, fitness and beauty industries will find themselves well positioned to advertise their wares on platforms such as Pinterest and, one of the fastest growing platforms, Instagram.
-This photo-based Social Media channel is the perfect place to show-off your beautiful products and grow your brand.
+One of the best ways to generate more interest in your Ecommerce Store is to utilize multiple Social Channels, where you can share your products and advertise sales, promotions, and events.
+Ecommerce Stores in the fashion, health, fitness, and beauty industries will find themselves well-positioned to advertise their wares on platforms such as Pinterest and, one of the fastest-growing platforms, Instagram.
+This photo-based Social Media channel is the perfect place to show off your beautiful products and grows your brand.

 Video Content Does Influence